ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Clipping, Filtering and Indexing

-`cactus-graphmap-join` merges chromosome graphs created by `cactus-align-batch`, and also normalizes, clips and filters the graph in addition to producing some useful indexes.
+`cactus-pangenome` (options also available in `cactus-graphmap-join`) normalizes, clips and filters the graph in addition to producing some useful indexes.
 It can produce up to three graphs (now in a single invocation), and a variety of indexes for any combination of them.
 The three graphs are the

 * `full` graph: This graph is normalized, but no sequence is removed.
 It and its indexes will have `.full` in their filenames.
 * `clip` graph: This is the default graph.
 Stretches of sequence `>10kb` that were not aligned to the underlying SV/minigraph are removed.
 "Dangling" nodes (ie that don't have an edge on each side) that aren't on the reference path are also removed, so that each chromosome only has two tips in the graph.